You are here

 Brian Brooks is the inaugural Choreographer in Residence at Chicago's Harris Theater for Music and Dance, a three-year fellowship that includes commissions for new works for Hubbard Street Dance Chicago, Miami City Ballet, and his own New York-based group.
 In addition to the Mellon Foundation Creative Artist Fellowship, awards include a Guggenheim Fellowship, Joyce Theater Artist Residency, and NY City Center Fellowship.
 Brooks’ company has toured internationally since 2002 with presentations by American Dance Festival, BAM’s Next Wave Festival, The Joyce Theater, Jacob’s Pillow, and Lumberyard Performing Arts, among others.

-During his upcoming year of creative research in conjunction with the Meany Center and the University of Washington, choreographer Brian Brooks will explore the imagined space between performer and observer.
-Working collaboratively with Seattle-based physicists and programmers of virtual reality, Brooks will investigate dance beyond the body and art-making in the digital frontier.
+During his year of creative research in conjunction with the Meany Center and the University of Washington, choreographer Brian Brooks explored the imagined space between performer and observer.
+Working collaboratively with Seattle-based physicists and programmers of virtual reality, Brooks investigated dance beyond the body and art-making in the digital frontier.